Oz the Great and Powerful: Plot

-At the Emerald City, Theodora's older sister Evanora tells Oscar that the Wicked Witch resides in the Dark Forest and can be killed by destroying her wand.
-On the way to the forest, Oscar and Finley are joined by an orphaned living china doll whose village and family were destroyed by the Wicked Witch.
-The three reach the forest and discover the "Wicked Witch" is the late king's daughter Glinda the Good Witch, and Evanora is the true Wicked Witch.
-Evanora sees this with her crystal ball and tricks Theodora into thinking Oscar is trying to court all three witches at once.
-She offers Theodora a magic apple "to remove her heartache", but it turns her into a hideous green-skinned creature.
+At the Emerald City, Theodora's older sister, Evanora, tells Oscar that the Wicked Witch resides in the Dark Forest, and can be defeated if her wand is destroyed.
+En route, Oscar and Finley befriend an orphaned living china doll, whose village and family were destroyed by the Wicked Witch.
+Upon arrival, the group discovers the so-called "Wicked Witch" is actually the deceased king's daughter, Glinda the Good Witch, and Evanora is the true Wicked Witch.
+Observing Oscar's romantic affair with Glinda through her crystal ball, Evanora misleads Theodora into believing Oscar is attempting to court all three witches, then offers her an enchanted apple and claims that biting into it will remove her heartache.
+Intended to empower her to kill him, the apple disintegrates her heart and transforms her into an evil, hideous-looking green-skinned creature instead.

 Glinda brings Oscar's group to her domain to escape Evanora's army of Winkies and flying baboons.
-She confides in Oscar that she knows he is not the wizard, but still believes he can help stop Evanora.
-He reluctantly takes charge of an "army" of Quadlings, Tinkers and Munchkins.
-Theodora enters Glinda's domain and angrily reveals her new hideous appearance to Oscar before threatening to kill him and his allies with the Emerald City's well-prepared army.
-Oscar despairs at his chances of victory, but after telling China Girl about the exploits of his hero Thomas Edison, he conceives a plan that relies on trickery.
+She confides in Oscar that she knows he is not a wizard, but still believes he can help stop Evanora.
+He reluctantly takes charge of an "army" of Quadlings, Tinkers, and Munchkins, but Theodora arrives and debuts her new appearance to the crowd before threatening to kill Oscar and his allies with the Emerald City's well-prepared army.
+Initially despondent, Oscar tells China Girl about his hero Thomas Edison; inspired, he conceives a plan that relies on staged illusion.

-Glinda and her subjects mount a fake attack on the Emerald City using a pulley-rig army of scarecrow puppets hidden by thick fog.
-The witches are tricked into sending their flying baboons through a poppy field that puts them to sleep, but Glinda is captured in the process.
-Meanwhile, Oscar infiltrates the Emerald City with his allies but apparently abandons them in a hot air balloon loaded with gold, which Theodora destroys with a fireball.
-As Evanora and Theodora prepare to kill Glinda, Oscar appears, having faked his betrayal and death.
-Using a hidden smoke machine and image projector, he presents a giant image of his face as his "true" form and a fireworks display to intimidate the Wicked Witches.
-Evanora fearfully hides in her castle while Theodora flees on her broom, unable to hurt the "invincible" wizard.
-Oscar offers to Theodora that she would be welcome to return if she overcomes her wickedness, but Theodora refuses and flies away to the West laughing maniacally, leaving Oscar saddened.
-China Girl frees Glinda from her restraints with her wand, and she engages Evanora in a magical duel in the throne room.
-Glinda destroys Evanora's emerald necklace, revealing her true hag-like appearance, and banishes her from the Emerald City, while Evanora is carried away by a pair of flying baboons.
+Glinda and her subjects utilize a pulley-rig army of mechanical scarecrow puppets, hidden by thick fog to lure the attention of the Wicked Witches.
+Most of the flying baboons are lured into a poppy field by the puppets and consequently fall asleep, but a pair of conscious baboons capture Glinda, causing her to drop her wand, which China Girl retrieves.
+Meanwhile, Oscar infiltrates the Emerald City with his allies but seemingly abandons them in a hot air balloon loaded with gold, which Theodora destroys with a fireball.
+As the Wicked Witches prepare to kill Glinda in the center of the city, Oscar, having faked his betrayal and death, resurfaces, using a hidden fog machine and image projector to present a giant image of his face as his "true" disembodied form, and intimidates them via a fireworks display.
+Evanora retreats inside her castle while Theodora flees on her broom, unable to hurt the "invincible" wizard.
+Oscar momentarily stops Theodora and invites her to return if she overcomes her wickedness, but she vehemently declines and flies away to the West laughing maniacally, saddening Oscar.
+After China Girl frees her from her restraints with her wand, Glinda defeats Evanora in a duel by destroying Evanora's emerald necklace, revealing her true hag-like appearance; she permanently banishes her from the Emerald City, while the pair of still-conscious flying baboons catch Evanora and carry her to safety in the East.